johnnycowboy3033/tutorial-algorithms-and-data-structures/README.md

 # Big O Notation
 The worst case complexity of an algorithm is represented using the big O notation

 Big-O notation describes the complexity of the algorithm using algebraic terms

+Count the number of times a statement executes based on the input size

 It has two important characteristics
 * It is expressed in terms of the input